Will 85 MPH in Texas up the speed elsewhere?

 With all the arguments for and against an 85 MPH limit, an unforeseen factor was allegedly the cause of the first three accidents that occurred after the opening of SH130 in October of 2012.
 Officials in the area have reported that two wild hogs and a deer were hit on the road since its opening.
 A local news station reported video footage from the local police officials, showing examples of the feral hogs running into the highway and the easy access wildlife has to the high-speed road.
 They report that the hogs have become such a problem in the local area, that there is a bounty of $2 per tail on them due to overpopulation.

 So, with all the arguments about high-speed safety, the first accidents on SH130 did not reportedly involve speed.
 This does beg the question: will driving that fast put you in a more dangerous situation when wildlife has easy access to the highway?

-The cost for driving on America’s fastest highway is an average of $6.17 one way.
+The cost of driving on America’s fastest highway is an average of $6.17 one way.
 That price pays for shaving off around 9 minutes on a trip that usually takes around 38 minutes to complete.
 Not too surprising is the fact that high-speed highways are money-makers and that’s where the rubber literally meets the road.
 If the case of Texas State Highway 130 is any clue to the future, driving faster on toll roads is a profitable venture for state governments.

 The private company that built SH130, Cintra-Zachry, was confident that the toll road could be a money-maker in the market for speed.
 In fact, they baked it into the deal.
-The company offered the five-member state legislators a financial incentive in its contract $67 million cash payment upfront or percentage of the toll profits in the future for posting at 80 mph, and $100 million upfront or a corresponding increase in profit.
+The company offered the five-member state legislators a financial incentive in its contract $67 million cash payment upfront or a percentage of the toll profits in the future for posting at 80 mph, and $100 million upfront or a corresponding increase in profit.

 So with states looking for any way possible to become financially healthy and please an increasingly impatient constituency, the future of maximum speed limit increases seems to be fast approaching whether we like it or not.